lukeb343/home-lab-server/README.md

 This repository documents my personal homelab environment — a space where I test, learn, and experiment with various technologies, tools, and infrastructure setups.
 It serves as both a portfolio and a knowledge base for projects I’ve built or am currently working on.

+## Goals
+- Build hands-on experience with IT infrastructure and DevOps tools.
+- Automate deployments and practice Infrastructure-as-Code (IaC).
+- Explore self-hosted services and system administration.
+- Learn networking, virtualization, and security concepts in a practical way.

 ## Hardware Overview

 **Host Machine Specs:**